Marketing is really an umbrella term, and there are 3 important areas of marketing under that larger umbrella: delivery, presentation, and messaging.

 If the messaging is off, the rest is meaningless.

 This is the most common mistake I see businesses making - instead of slowing down and fixing their messaging issues, they make some design changes and then charge forward on delivery to get their message out to more and more people.

 When there is an issue with the marketing, get in the habit of looking at messaging first.

 Read more posts in the archives.

-After working in Creative Services at the BBC Worldwide in London, and then as an Account Executive at a private advertising agency in Minnesota, she struck out on her own to provide fresh, unique strategy to business leaders around the world.
+After working in Creative Services at the BBC Worldwide in London, and then as an Account Executive at a private advertising agency in the US, she started her own company to provide fresh, unique strategy to business leaders around the world.

 Stacy works with entrepreneurs, executives, and creatives on selling, marketing, and building a strong, long term community of customers.